Social Determinants of Health: How We Address Disparities in Cancer Care

 Patients carry the weight of these systemic challenges long before they connect with Family Reach.
 But when the challenges pile up, our patient support services are there to provide immediate relief.

 “Our Resource Navigators introduce patients to government programs like SNAP or local food banks, while our financial guidebooks familiarize families with the hidden costs and our financial planners help them map out an appropriate spending plan,” Elizabeth said.
 “These are all important steps to relieving the burden for families.”

 In order to deliver a service that provides the right support to the right patients at the right time, we’re continually refining our data collection for the best representation of who we serve and how well our services are performing.

 Andrea Incudine, MPH and Senior Manager of Programs and Evaluation at Family Reach, leads the team dedicated to collecting quality data.
 These questions guide their process:

 - Is there any bias in our program delivery?

 - Do we reach a more diverse population through our hospital partners or through direct inquiry?

 - Are we reaching the most vulnerable populations?

 - What changes might we make to our programs to best reach families in need?

-To ensure we collect data straight from the source, we ask patients or healthcare providers questions in the Financial Treatment Program application that give us a complete picture of each family’s situation.
+To ensure we collect data straight from the source, we ask patients or healthcare providers questions in the financial aid application that give us a complete picture of each family’s situation.
 From there, our team conducts a financial needs assessment to understand the unique risk level of each family.
 To do this, we consider SDOH factors like household income alongside the financial disruption caused by their cancer diagnosis.